MozillaZine

 From MozillaZine Knowledge Base

-A lot of changes in backend code and features have been performed since the release of Thunderbird 2.0 in April 2007, and Thunderbird 3.0 is entering the beta phase with an expected final release in early (Q1) 2009.
-This article describes noticable changes from the user's perspective, thus won't address all the technical details and bug fixes which were done behind the user interface.
+A lot of changes in backend code and features have been performed since the release of Thunderbird 2.0 in April 2007.
+This article describes noticeable changes in Thunderbird 3.0 from the user's perspective, thus won't address all the technical details and bug fixes which were done behind the user interface.
 However, for those interested, links to relevant bug reports, wikipages, or forum threads are provided.
+Note that the individual KB articles yet have to be updated, which may take a while.
+If you are having problems after upgrading or with a new installation, look into Thunderbird 3.0 installation issues first for a more concise description.

 Notes: